Interview Prep

 Highlight the required skills, the preferred qualifications, and the language the company uses.
 If the posting says "cross-functional collaboration," you need a story about working across teams.

 If it says "data-driven decision making," prepare an example where you used metrics to guide a choice.
-The posting is your answer key, and 80% of candidates never read it past the title.

 Spend 45 minutes on company research.
 Check the website for mission and recent product launches.